 - 7.1 Design and construct mine access road(s) to limit erosion.
-The running surface of the road should be crowned with a compacted layer and should have sufficient diversion drains and culverts to direct storm water away from surface water bodies. - 7.2 After construction, continue to maintain the mine access road leading to the mine site.
+The running surface of the road should be crowned with a compacted layer and should have sufficient diversion drains and culverts to direct storm water away from surface water bodies. - After construction, continue to maintain the mine access road leading to the mine Site.
 In the event that ruts/holes are developed, as a result to usage of the road to the mine, fill with suitable material (such as compacted fill), as much possible to reduce the potential for erosion. - 7.3 Establish and maintain a non-extractable vegetative buffer zone of one hundred (100) meters between the mine/pit parallel and all major public/ private roadways and power lines. - 7.4 Ensure roads are sloped and constructed to minimise the likelihood of soil erosion.
-In addition, roads should be bermed with compacted material on both sides to prevent erosion of road and impede the flow of runoff into surface water bodies. - 7.5 Ensure that all trucks transporting materials to the river front does not exceed the established speed limit of the roads so as to minimise dust generation on the road. - 7.6 Road should be soaked as needed in areas close to farms, settlements to not exceed ambient dust levels and become a nuisance to residents. - 7.7 Ensure that all measures such as grading, compacting, and wetting of the specified section of the access road are carried out as is necessary to maintain the road. - 7.8 Ensure that trucks are equipped with the necessary reflecting signage to
+In addition, roads should be bermed with compacted material on both sides to prevent erosion of road and impede the flow of runoff into surface water bodies. - 7.5 Ensure that all measures such as grading, compacting, and wetting of the specified section of the access road are carried out as is necessary to maintain the road. - 7.6 Ensure that trucks are equipped with the necessary reflecting signage to warn the public of impending danger of parked/moving trucks on the public thoroughfare. - 7.7 Install adequate safety signs along roads informing users of dangerous bends, crossing of haul trucks, speed limits, etc. - 7.8 Ensure that activities of the operation do not impede road traffic.